 Fomblin oil has different properties from other pump oils, therefore:

-- If the PFPE-prepared EM pump is filled with Fomblin oil, Edwards recommends regularly checking for oil leaks, particularly around the shaft seals. - If an oil leak is detected, contact the supplier or Edwards for advice.
+- When filling the PFPE-prepared EM pump with Fomblin oil, Edwards recommend regular checks for oil leaks, particularly around the shaft seals. - If an oil leak is detected, contact the supplier or Edwards for advice.